v5 (LATEST)

 Error: testcore1f2dyj8dhdv62ytrkuvn832ezzjdcpg2jhrtzvy.info: key not found

-you forget to specify that keyring in CLI command.
+) and you forget to specify that keyring in the CLI command.